mroy31/pynetem/README.md

     $sudo pynetmem-daemon -n

-Then you can use pynetem-emulator to create/launch project.
+Finally, you can use pynetem-emulator to create/launch project.
 For example to create a project:

     $pynetmem-emulator --new ./myproject.pnet
     $[net-emulator] edit # if you want to edit the topology